nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_testGroup.md

   </tr>
 </table>

-Reference to the resource for the Practitioner that performed the observation.
+Reference to the resource for the Organization that carried out the tests.
+A `practitioner` resource may also be referenced here but only where an `organization` is reference is provided.

 ### comment ###